Home Heat Pump Guide

 Mini splits are highly efficient — many achieve a COP of 4.0 or higher, meaning they produce 4kW of heat for every 1kW of electricity consumed.
 For a single room, running costs might be as low as 3-5p per hour.
 A multi split system heating several rooms could cost 10-20p per hour depending on the outside temperature and how many rooms are active.

 For context on how these compare to other systems, see our heat pump running costs guide.
+Pairing any electric heating with solar panels can further reduce your electricity bills.

 Pros of Mini Split Heat Pumps